Dziemborowicz/Hourglass-New/FAQ.md

 ## How do I minimize the timer window to the notification area?

 Right-click on any empty space in the timer window and check **Show in notification area**.
 Now when you minimize the timer window, it will be hidden in the notification area.
-To restore a hidden timer window, double-click on the Hourglass icon in the notification area.
+To restore all the timer windows, double-click on the **Hourglass** icon in the notification area.

-To remove the Hourglass icon from the notification area and restore any hidden timer windows, right-click on any empty space in the timer window and uncheck **Show in notification area**.
+To remove the **Hourglass** icon from the notification area and restore any hidden timer windows, right-click on any empty space in the timer window and uncheck **Show in notification area**.

 ## How do I repeat the timer automatically when it expires?